V0lk3n/Flipper-Skylanders/Readme.md

 I'm adding my keys for each of my own Skylanders Toys into this file <a href="/nfc/assets/skylanders_dict.nfc">here</a>.
 Feel free to contribute for skylanders owner!

-At the moment of writing, the flipper zero ignore the tag and doesnt run the dictionnary attack, but a pull request was mad yesterday to implement it, feel free to follow it : https://github.com/flipperdevices/flipperzero-firmware/pull/1497
+At the moment of writing, the flipper zero ignore the tag and doesnt run the dictionnary attack, but a pull request was made yesterday to implement it, feel free to follow it : https://github.com/flipperdevices/flipperzero-firmware/pull/1497

 ## Ressources